Nebraskinator/StreetFighter2AI/README.rst

 .. |copy| unicode:: 0xA9
 .. |---| unicode:: U+02014

 This fork contains modifications of MuZero to train a Super Mario Bros AI on a hobbyist machine.
-Changes included:
+Changes include:
  - Eliminated MCTS in favor of a learned search via the Policy network (to speed up training).
 Technically, this means that the algorithm is no longer MuZero, but it should provide a similar performance for NES and Atari games.
  - Separate Agent and Trainer scripts to allow full multiprocessing.
 Tested with 4 agents, 1 trainer.